fraVlaca/HyperPay/docs/README.md

 4. Intent submitted to input settler contract
 5. Solvers monitor and fulfill intent on destination chain

-### 2. Intents Stack (Kurtosis Package)
+### 2. Intents Stack (Modular Intent Infrastructure)

-Built on the Open Intents Framework, this package orchestrates the solver-side infrastructure for intent processing and settlement.
+**Composable Intent Framework**: Built on the Open Intents Framework, this package provides **modular intent infrastructure** that can be deployed to any chain ecosystem.
+Each component is designed for maximum reusability and composability.

+**Pluggable Architecture**: The intent stack is designed with pluggable backends - you can mix and match settlement layers (Hyperlane, Wormhole, custom), storage backends (file, memory, database), and solver strategies based on your specific needs.

+**Independent Deployment**: Deploy just the solver infrastructure to add intent capabilities to existing bridges, or combine with messaging and bridge packages for a complete solution.

 **Key Files:**
 - `main.star` - Main orchestration entry point